Buick Wildcat: Second generation (1965–1970)

-Wildcat concept cars
+Wildcat concept cars and other uses of the name

 Buick has used the name "Wildcat" for multiple concept vehicles.
 During the 1950s, three Wildcats were designed under the guidance of Harley Earl, including the 1953 Wildcat I, 1954 Wildcat II, and 1955 Wildcat III.
 The Wildcat I and II still exist today.

 Buick used the name again in 1985 for a mid-engine sports car with all-wheel drive and a fully-exposed high-performance, double overhead cam V6.
 The chassis used carbon-fiber and vinyl-ester resin and the body featured a 'lift-up' canopy for entry and exit.
 The 1985 Wildcat is still owned by Buick today and is still operational.

+During the seventh generation of the Buick LeSabre, a dealer-installed option named the "Wildcat Edition" was introduced.
+Made available through Buick dealers, the Wildcat Edition featured a vinyl top, Wildcat logos (on C-pillars and front fender behind the wheel), embroidered leather seat upholstery and fender skirts.
+The package was based on the Custom package.
+Little is known about the Wildcat Edition.

 In 1997, a Buick Riviera Wildcat was created as a concept car.
 Derived from the standard Buick Riviera, the Riviera Wildcat featured carbon-fiber interior trim (replacing woodgrain trim) and black chrome; the powertrain was upgraded for increased power.

 On June 1, 2022 the Buick Wildcat EV concept car was revealed in a press release.
 The concept was an electric vehicle (EV) and was intended as a design study for Buick rather than a proof of concept for a future production vehicle.
 The intent of this was to create a new design language for Buick to be used as early as 2023, and to reposition the marque in the market to appeal to a younger audience than it had been reaching.
 This car complimented General Motors' commitment to produce only electric vehicles by 2030.
 Buick announced in this release that their first production EV is anticipated in 2024.
 The Wildcat EV concept incorporates a redesigned corporate Trishield emblem, which eliminates the ring and separates the shields from each other.
 The insides of the shields feature colored "swooshes", retaining the red, white, and blue color scheme of the old logo.
 It also appears that the new emblem can light up as well, similar to Lincoln's illuminated star emblem.